DominickCobb-rs/Attack-Sound-Notifications/README.md

 Well this plugin may be of use to you then.
 You have the option to toggle notification sounds in the event those things happen!

 ## Custom Audio
-Default audio is packed into the repo for the 5 times audio can be played.
+A singular default audio file is included to indicate when your custom sound cannot be found.
+No other sounds are included to avoid copyright infringement.

 To use custom audio:
 1. Create a .wav file